hydro-informatics/hydro-informatics.github.io/pages/python-basics/classes.md

         print(dir(self))
 ```

-Understanding the power and structure of classes and object orientation takes time and requires practicing.
-The next pages provide some more examples of classes to get more familiar with the concept.
+Understanding the power and structure of classes and object orientation takes time and requires practice.
+The next pages provide more examples of classes to familiarize with the concept.

 {% include exercise.html content="Get more familiar with object orientation in the [Sediment transport (1D)](ex_sediment.html) exercise." %}